dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 This module contains the business logic related with the tournaments functionality.

 ### <span style="color:#0080ff">user</span>
+This module contains the business logic related with a user.
+In particular, it contains the god class User.
 *In the future, to migrate quizzes-tutor into a microservices architecture, this module may be turned into an event published publishing events to all the other modules.
-In turn the other modules would have a specific user module in that context, that would adapt to the changed brought by the events.*
+In turn the other modules would have a specific partition of the original user module, relevant in that context, that would adapt to the changed brought by the events.*

 ## Context Diagram